seoyoochan/generator-backbone-laser/readme.md

 ## Why do I go with Backbone + Marionette + Knockout?
   I used to be an AngularJS user, but I had to scratch my head whenever its magic too much happens behind for me.
-Also it was heavy and the learning curve was too much for me.
+Also it was heavy and the learning curve was too much for me.<br/>
   I wanted to have non-opinionated thing with orchestrating awesome tools.
-  BMK suits my taste best as as result.
+  After a lot of research and consideration, BMK suits my taste best as a result.

 ## Is it a good Boilerplate?
   I am not an expert.
 I am still learning many things.<br/>